Recall of Boar's Head deli meats announced during investigation of listeria outbreak

 An estimated 1,600 people get listeria food poisoning each year and about 260 die, according to the Centers for Disease Control and Prevention.

-The Boar’s Head recall includes a number of products stamped with an August 10 sell-by date, including bologna, garlic bologna, beef bologna, beef salami, Italian Cappy-style ham and Extra Hot Italian Cappy-style ham.
+The Boar’s Head recall of over 200,000 pounds applies to meats sliced at a deli counter, not prepackaged meats.
+It includes a number of multi-pound packages stamped with an Aug.
+10 sell-by date, including bologna, garlic bologna, beef bologna, beef salami, Italian Cappy-style ham and Extra Hot Italian Cappy-style ham.
 Also included is Steakhouse Roasted Bacon Heat and Eat, with a sell-by date of Aug.
 15.

+Consumers who might still have the recalled meats shouldn’t eat them, and officials said they should thoroughly clean their refrigerators to prevent contamination of other foods.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.